andyl/BAMRU-Private/notes/devlog.md

 Mission: setup so that BAMRU.net can be maintained indefinately as-is.

 Goals:
+- [ ] remove no-longer-needed dependencies
-- [x] upgrade production OS to 16.04
+- [ ] upgrade production OS to 18.04
+- [ ] upgrade database to modern version
+- [ ] add docker containers for server and database
 - [ ] shared dev environment in datacenter
 - [ ] working backups to dev server
 - [ ] add SSL

 Approch:
-- exactly model the current tooling (ruby 1.9.3, postgres 9.1)
+- upgrade to modern tooling (ruby 2.5, rails 5.2, postgres 10.5)
 - move BAMRU.org calendar sync to shared dev server
 - move all DNS, VMs, dev accounts to BAMRU-managed userids